 '''

-cd /var/rudder/configuration-repository/techniques

-git add .

-git commit -m "Upgraded the Technique library (by $USER)"
+git commit -am "Upgraded the Technique library (by $USER)"

 '''

 • Finally, return to the web interface and go the Configuration Management menu, then click on the Techniques menu item on the left.
 In the screen that appears, click the "Reload" button next to "You can load the last available version of the Technique library" at the top of the screen.